-Early in the fall semester of each academic year, the dean of academic affairs will present a report to the Faculty Senate regarding the outcome of faculty evaluations for the preceding year.
-In particular, all cases where positive or negative recommendations for reappointment, promotion or tenure that were unanimous through all levels up to the dean of academic affairs, but were reversed at that level or above, will be enumerated.
+Early in the fall semester of each academic year, the Vice Chancellor of Academic Affairs will present a report to the Faculty Senate regarding the outcome of faculty evaluations for the preceding year.
+In particular, all cases where positive or negative recommendations for reappointment, promotion or tenure that were unanimous through all levels up to the Vice Chancellor of Academic Affairs, but were reversed at that level or above, will be enumerated.
 Causes for each reversal will be stated without identifying by name the individuals involved.
-In addition, the dean of academic affairs will present a general accounting of the outcomes of original Divisional Personnel Committees and associate deans' recommendations for reappointment, promotion and tenure for the preceding year.
+In addition, the Vice Chancellor of Academic Affairs will present a general accounting of the outcomes of original Divisional Personnel Committees and Deans' recommendations for reappointment, promotion and tenure for the preceding year.